mbjenson/ray-tracer/README.md

     'f [v1]/[vt1]/[vn1] [v2]/[vt2]/[vn2] [v3]/[vt3]/[vn3]
 ## Program Structure
-The header files contain general documentation and information about specific implementation can be found in the cpp files.
+The header files contain extensive documentation.
+More specific implementation documentation can be found in the cpp files.

 ## Mathematics
 Lighting is calculated with an extended version of the blinn-phong illumination equation.